 STOP PRESS!
-Go HERE to read about how to pre-order our great new field guide, ANTS OF SOUTHERN AFRICA, in press and for delivery in March 2017!
+Go HERE to order our great new field guide, ANTS OF SOUTHERN AFRICA, in press and for immediate delivery by airmail or courier ...

 If you have any info, queries or comments please use the Comments box below.
 We are still working on the illustrations of the various ants and finding better ways of presenting them, so you might find something new every time you revisit this site.
-Eventually we hope to publish a field guide to the most common ants of Southern Africa.
+The first edition of our Field Guide, ANTS OF SOUTHERN AFRICA, is in print [see above].

 |The Argentine ant – Linepithema humile – is one of the most devastating invasive organisms on Earth.
 It may pose a very serious threat to the health of our fynbos and other ecosystems ... but do we know where they all are?|